openpsi-project/ReaLHF/docs/source/impl.rst

 :class:`realhf.MFCDef` objects is passed into the ``build_graph`` function to construct a dataflow graph, which is an instance of ``networkx.DiGraph``.

-ReaL can efficiently parallelize both intra-node and inter-node computation across multiple GPUs.
-Intra-node parallelization is achieved using the well-known 3D parallelism strategy, commonly employed in pre-training.
-Inter-node parallelization involves overlapping or concurrently executing different nodes on different *device meshes*.

 A device mesh D is the unit used for executing an individual function call.
 It is defined as a two-dimensional grid of GPUs located in the